longngng/Nood/README.md

 #### By 1 August (Milestone 3):
 - User login system with Google sign-in function
 - Review and rating about a dining place
-- Star rating for the food outlets
+- Having a map with searching tool to locate the restaurant

 ### Tech stack
 - Front-end: